The Blog Social

 Final Thoughts: You’re More Ready Than You Think

-Here’s your permission slip to send that email in your drafts even if it’s not perfectly formatted, ultra-optimized, or Pulitzer-worthy.
+Here’s your permission slip to send that email in your drafts, even if it’s not perfectly formatted, ultra-optimised, or Pulitzer-worthy.
 Showing up is the win.
 Being human is the strategy.
 And if you ever need a little push, or a pre-written subject line to get you going, I’ve got you.

 Grab my free subject line idea guide, packed with 30+ high-converting subject lines designed for bloggers and creators who want to actually get their emails opened.